 Don’t be afraid to continually update, refine and improve every aspect of your business, always.
 This means: product, marketing, sales and customer management.
 Learn from prospects and clients about their needs and wants.
 Constantly be improving your sales materials and messaging so you are answering your prospects and clients’ concerns.
 Improve how you train your clients and strive to scale it.

 Bringing a product to market — especially one that is unique and new — can be daunting and exciting.
-By solving real problems, understanding your potential clients’ needs and doing your due diligence, you’ll lay the foundation for a successful startup.
+By solving real problems, understanding your potential clients’ needs and doing your due diligence, you’ll lay the foundation for a successful construction technology startup firm.